John Phil Gilbert

 John Phil Gilbert (born March 11, 1949) is a senior United States district judge of the United States District Court for the Southern District of Illinois.
 Gilbert took senior status on March 15, 2014.

 Education and career

 John Phil Gilbert was born March 11, 1949.
 Gilbert received a Bachelor of Science degree from the University of Illinois at Urbana–Champaign in 1971 and a Juris Doctor from Loyola University Chicago School of Law in 1974.

-Gilbert practiced privately in Carbondale from 1974 to 1988, also serving as a special assistant attorney general of Public Aid Enforcement Division from 1974 to 1975, as an assistant city attorney of the City of Carbondale from 1975 to 1978, and as a member of the Illinois State Board of Elections from 1978 to 1988, serving as chairman from 1981 to 1983 and as vice-chairman from 1983 to 1985.
+Gilbert practiced privately in Carbondale from 1974 to 1988.
+He also served as a special assistant attorney general in the Public Aid Enforcement Division from 1974 to 1975.
+From 1975 to 1978, he worked as an assistant city attorney for the City of Carbondale.
+In addition, he served on the Illinois State Board of Elections from 1978 to 1988, including terms as chairman from 1981 to 1983 and vice-chairman from 1983 to 1985.

 State judicial career

 Gilbert was appointed a circuit judge of the First Judicial Circuit of Illinois in January 1988 to fill the vacancy created by the retirement of William H. South.
 He was the Republican candidate for the full six-year term, to which he was elected in the 1988 general election against Democratic nominee Norma J. Beedle.
 He served on the state court until his appointment to the federal bench.